ibm-cloud-docs/vsrx/getting-started.md

 2. In the Customer Portal navigation, select **Network > Gateway Appliances**.
 3. From the **Gateway Appliances** list, click **Order Gateway**.
 4. From the **Order** page, select your desired data center from the dropdown menu, then choose the desired type of server hardware on which the Juniper vSRX will be provisioned.
-5. On the **Order* page, select the **High Availability Pair** option if desired, then select the **Memory** size.
+5. On the **Order** page, select the **High Availability Pair** option if desired, then select the **Memory** size.
 6. Next, click the **Juniper** tab under **Operating System**, select **Juniper vSRX 15.x (up to 1 Gbps) Standard** for a single processor server.
 7. Finally, select the desired network uplink speed.
 7. Review your selections, then click **Add to Order**.
 Your order will be verified automatically.
 7. On the **Checkout** page, if you already own VLANs in the selected data center, select the back-end VLANs that you want to protect.
+Be sure to:
         * Give a hostname and domain name for your server,
-        * select an SSH key for access authentication if desired,
+        * Select an SSH key for access authentication, if desired,
-        * check all boxes for the IBM Cloud service terms and Third-party Software Terms.
+        * Check all boxes for the IBM Cloud service terms and Third-party Software Terms.
 8. Click **Submit Order**.

 ## What's next?